asciinema/asciinema.github.io/docs/faq.md

 before you record it.

-asciinema CLI 2.0 introduced ability to record key presses with `asciinema rec --stdin` option.
+asciinema CLI 2.0 introduced ability to record key presses with `asciinema rec --stdin` option (now called `--capture-input` in CLI 3.x).
 When this option is used then all typed in characters are captured as [stdin (i) events](manual/asciicast/v2.md#i-input-data-read-from-a-terminal) in the resulting asciicast file.
 This _includes all passwords typed in from a keyboard_, even if "echo mode" is turned off.
 When replaying, these chars are